AbraaoLincoln/linux/shell_scripting/config_file.md

 | ~/.bashrc | get executed when the bash is initialized on interactive mode |
 | ~/inputrc | it has variable and config of the mode of operation of bash regarding the keys |
 | ~/bash_logout | get executed on logout |

+## BASH_ENV

+When the shell is iniatialized to execute a script, it check the enviroment variable BASH_ENV to see if there is any command of iniatialized that needs to be executed, by default the variable is not config